“If you manage your multitasking, you’ll be much more effective than if you simply hop from project to project without driving them to completion.”

 Contrary to what was previously believed, switching between tasks actually makes you less productive.
 Every time you switch from one task to another, you lose a little bit of time while your brain shifts gears, and all of this lost time adds up.

 Instead of rapidly switching your attention between multiple tasks, as an executive, you need to be able to prioritize your tasks.
 By focusing on the things that are really important, you’ll be much more productive than your multitasking co-workers.
+Using new time-management strategies for balancing a more demanding workload will help you achieve much more in the same amount of time.

 Learn how to manage your time instead of letting time manage you: Buy Joel’s book, Time Management Mastery, and learn how to budget your time and energy to accomplish the things that are most important to you.